Writing this was a nice little trip down memory lane. Thanks for that.

 Next was possibly my favorite job, developing new products for a variety of beer, wine and spirits companies.
 Such a fantastic group of account folks and creatives coming up with killer ideas everyday.
 A ton of growing up happened here and probably when I started to realize you need to be a Jack of all trades when it comes to this industry.

 I then moved to sunny San Diego for another agency gig that was equally exhaustive and educational.
 So many late nights in the search of creative perfection.
 Whew, after that I actually took a break from the industry and became an EMT.
 Yes, on my way to becoming a paramedic, but realized what I actually wanted was to use my experience for some good.
 Not just to make huge companies more money.

 So, the freelance years begin.
 Sharpening my skills in design, web development and video.
 And probably the best skill, working with real business owners.
-Most people just want someone relatable to work with and that doesn’t talk over their heads.
+Most people just want someone relatable to work with and that doesn’t talk over their head.
 No problem.

 During this time, I stumbled into my most meaningful job.
 Working at a non-profit that helps during the investigation and prosecution of child abuse cases.
 By far the most challenging job I’ve had, but also the most rewarding.
 We grew from a one man (me) department to 5 people executing over 1200 design pieces annually, 50+ videos, websites, PSA’s and countless other projects.
 All to move the needle on an issue that is very rarely discussed.

 So, that’s where I am.
 Give me a shout if you want to talk more.